MapsPeople/docs/collections/_product/index.md

 ## Integration API

 The MapsIndoors Integration API is used to connect 3rd party systems with MapsIndoors in order to feed data into the MapsIndoors solution.
+The API provides an interface to update data in MapsIndoors from an external source.
+An external source could be a Facility Management System that already contains relevant data for your MapsIndoors solution.

+It is possible to update Locations, Rooms, Venues, Buildings, Floors, Areas etc. automatically instead of having to do it manually via the MapsIndoors CMS

+### Integration Modules

-It could be live data from a bus service driving around an airport, a meeting room booking service, parking lot vacancy information etc. The Integration API offers updates of rooms, buildings, floors, areas, categories etc. Currently there are two types of integration supported; Real-time and Booking integrations.
+Currently there are two types of integration modules supported; Real-time and Booking integrations.

 Real-time integrations are characterised by displaying data “live” on the map (< 1 min delay).
 The data is read-only and gathered and distributed on the specific solution, but is never saved/cached for more than 30 minutes.
-This could be a bus moving around an airport, which could be shown live on the map.
+It could be live data from a bus service driving around an airport.

 Booking integrations are characterised by data flowing in and out of MapsIndoors (read/write).
 Room bookings can happen directly from MapsIndoors and/or be displayed on the MapsIndoors map.
 For example is it possible to call a room ID and change the color of the corresponding room’s polygon to e.g. visualise whether it is vacant or not based on a calendar integration.